sassoftware/viya4-ark/pre_install_report/README.md

 number of items, such as memory, CPU cores, software versions, and permissions.
 The output is a web-viewable,
 HTML report with the results.
 SAS recommends running the tool and resolving any reported issues before
 beginning a SAS Viya deployment in a Kubernetes cluster.
-The tool cannot account for the dynamic resource allocations that Kubernetes may orchestrate once you deploy Viya, so the results of each generated report must be considered a snapshot in time.
+The tool cannot account for the dynamic resource allocations that Kubernetes may orchestrate once Viya is deployed.
+The report and the information therein must be considered a snapshot in time.

 ### Memory and vCPU Check
 The tool calculates the aggregate Memory and aggregate vCPUs of your cluster.
 The aggregate Memory is the sum